Chanwoost/tensorordinal/cran-comments.md

 ## Resubmission
-This is a resubmission(updates).
+This is a resubmission(update).
 In this version I have:

 * changed the DESCRIPTION documents and added reference paper.